 Machine learning, inevitably, will change the way brands consider marketing to their customers today.
 By now, you must have tried looking at a product on an e-commerce site, and the very next second the same product is shown to you in multiple ad formats in your mailbox, on the apps you download, and on the websites you visit.
 It will grow with the dynamic shift that the mobile and android market is experiencing today.
 Basically, it demonstrates machine learning in digital advertising, termed as “retargeting.”
 Leading companies such as Facebook, Google, and Vizury enable this for marketers to effectively target their audience for improved conversions.
 It also brings in the real-time application of ads to the desired audience and cuts on unwanted spends as machines can learn faster than human beings.
 Essentially, personalized and better-targeted ads, real-time application, and the ability to learn quickly will eventually get more cost-effective for the businesses out there.

 3. Limiting Gated Content

 Creating a simple landing page and gated content has been useful in the past few years.
 From necessary to unnecessary gating of content, and forcing users to submit a form in exchange for an asset, offer, or benefit, gated content has been overused.
-Brands like Zendesk and Hubspot have already started using a mix of gated and non-gated content.
+Brands like Zendesk have already started using a mix of gated and non-gated content.
 Customers would prefer not to be forced to fill out a form every time they need an asset from your website.
 This trend will see more traction, and brands will choose what to gate and what not to gate going forward.
 Using a suitable mix and differentiating gated and non-gated content will be the key to success and blogging is going to open new avenues for businesses including free and open content which was otherwsie gated in past.
 Check out my guide on best practices for social media and best practices for organic link building for an improved content strategy for your business.

 4. LinkedIn Gets Life